Wills and trusts: Estate planning 101

 Read more about the difference between trusts and wills.

 On the surface, trusts seem a lot more useful than wills.
 But almost everybody still needs a will, because trusts cannot do essential things like:

 Name an executor

 Leave instructions on how taxes and debt should be paid

 Additionally, trusts are more complicated to make than wills and cost more money to create.
 While this shouldn’t deter you from making a trust if you need it, you should understand its purpose in your estate plan relative to your will.
 Most lawyers creating a trust would also do your will at the same time.

 Have estate planning on the brain?
-If you’ve been thinking about your estate plan, but haven’t put pen to paper yet, you should consider sitting down with a lawyer as soon as possible to discuss your options.
-Alternatively, if you just need a simple will, head over to a site like Willing to make one quickly and cheaply.
+If you’ve been thinking about your estate plan, but haven’t put pen to paper yet, check out our app, which does all of the heavy lifting for you.
 And, of course, make sure you discuss your estate plan with your spouse, domestic partner, or family members.
 If you need an example of why it’s a bad idea to withhold the details of your estate plan from family members, go watch Manchester by the Sea.

 Image: Serhat Beyazkayah